deanishe/alfred-fuzzy/README.md

 Caveats
 -------

-Fuzzy search, and this implementation in particular, are by no means the "search algorithm to end all algorithms"
+Fuzzy search, and this implementation in particular, are by no means the "search algorithm to end all algorithms".

 ### Performance